 In 2014 the Alumni Corps was still doing a drill show; however, the corps only had about 18 horns and about 8 drums.
 In 2015 the Optimists performed once – at a show in May.
 Clearly it was a time to either fold or reinvent ourselves.

 A meeting was held in September of 2015 to decide the future of the corps.
 Many members wanted to keep going so the Corps decided to reinvent itself.

-Who know what the future will hold?
-What can certainly be said is that we will continue to have fun, to enjoy the company of friends, to entertain others and, of course, to strive for excellence.
+We will continue to have fun, to enjoy the company of friends, to entertain others and, of course, to strive for excellence.

 THE BANTAM OPTIMISTS

 The Bantam Optimists

 In 1960 the Bantam Optimists, the first feeder corps for the Toronto Optimists, was created.
 The corps was initially organized by Bill Jay, who had played bugle with the Toronto Optimists, and Fred Johnson who would go on to become a successful politician in Scarborough.
 The corps was run by various people during their existence.
 One or two nights a week members of the Toronto Optimists would go a Bantams' rehearsal to instruct them.
 One of the drum instructors was Ronn "Skip" Prokop who went on to be one of the founding members of the rock group Lighthouse.

 As competition levels increased it was rapidly becoming harder for an individual without some prior training to join the Optimists.
 The purpose of the feeder corps was to train young people in the drum corps activity.
 The hope was that this would create a reserve pool of talent from which the Corps could draw new players.
 By 1961 it was a thriving enterprise and, very quickly, it would prove its value beyond all doubt.